 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is an arduous process because it requires you to balance what you believe you’re worth with what the employer thinks they’re able to pay.
-If it’s done right, it can be an enjoyable experience for both the employer and employee, which results in a better salary for the employee and a greater engagement of the employee in their job.
-Here’s how you can bargain your salary in confidence.
+Negotiating your salary is an extremely difficult process, since it involves balancing what believe you’re worth with what the employer thinks they’re able to pay.
+However, if done correctly it could be a positive experience for both the employer and employee, which results in a higher pay for the employee and greater engagement of the employee in their job.
+Learn how to bargain your salary in confidence.

-- Before you negotiate your salary make sure you research market rates as well as industry standards to ensure the salary you request is reasonable.
+- Before you negotiate your salary study market rates and industry standards to make sure that the salary you request is reasonable.

-- Find out information by the networking of colleagues, using online resources like LinkedIn Salary and Glassdoor, and contacting professional networks.
+- Get information from networking with colleagues, using online resources like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- Prepare talking points ahead of time, including education and accreditation in the form of years of relevant work experiences, achievements and results as well as unique skill sets and qualities, industry knowledge, and potential for training.
+- Create talking points ahead of time, including education & accreditation and years of relevant experience, the results and achievements with a unique set of skills and qualities, industry knowledge, and potential for training.

-- In the course of negotiations, you should be confident and articulate but also flexible and open-minded.
-Show tangible results that you’ve achieved in your previous roles.
+- In the course of negotiations, you should be assured and confident but remain flexible and open-minded.
+Bring out tangible results you’ve had in your previous positions.

 Do your research

-Before entering into any negotiations regarding salary, it’s essential to do thorough research on the market and standards in the industry to make sure your salary offer is reasonable.
-Factors that might impact this may include your experience levels, the size of your company and geographical location. (?).
-One way to gather information is to make connections with your colleagues or those in your chosen field of work.
+Before entering into any negotiations regarding salary, it’s essential to conduct thorough research on current market rates and industry standards to make sure that your salary proposal is realistic.
+The factors that could affect this could include the level of experience, level, company size and the location of the company. (?).
+One great way to gather information is to network with colleagues and others who are in the same job field.

 Research Online